CSCS Nutrition Recommendations | Protein & Carbs for Athletes

 How much protein do athletes need?

-Different athletes require different amounts of protein based on the degree to which they break down muscle and other connective tissues like ligaments & tendons.
+The amount of protein an athlete needs is probably based on the degree to which they break down muscle and other connective tissues like ligaments & tendons.

 • 132lb female endurance athlete who's preparing for a half marathon